Overview

 Climate and Society Track

-• Students will be able to understand, assess, and develop responses to social, economic, and ecological impacts of natural and anthropogenic climate change and resulting chronic stressors and acute shocks, such as from rising sea levels, increasing humid heat, and extreme weather events.
+• Students will be able to understand, assess, and develop responses to social, economic, and ecological impacts of climate change and resulting chronic stressors and acute shocks, such as from rising sea levels, increasing humid heat, and extreme weather events.

 • Students will demonstrate professionalism in all aspects of field and lab work during their internships.